liquid4teur/Vagrant/README.md

 By doing "vagrant status" we can see that we have two virtual machines running.

 Working this way, you have two boxes ("web" & "db") running in one Vagrant environment.
-If you want to connect to those boxes through SSH, the commands change a little bit:
+If you want to connect to those boxes through SSH, the commands change a little bit by including the name of the box:
 - To connect to the "web" box:
 >vagrant ssh web